juniomata/30DaysMapChallenge/README.md

 ## 29. Overture

 **Jakarta 3D Buildings**
 Again, this is my first time using Overture data.
-I'm using R to create a 3D visualization of Jakarta, the capital of Indonesia.
-This project allowed me to explore the complexities of Jakarta's urban landscape, focusing on the SCBD (Sudirman Central Business District) area, one of the city's most prominent financial hubs.
-The visualization showcases Jakarta’s intricate skyline, with notable landmarks such as the National Monument (Monas) visible to the north of the CBD.
+I used R to create a 3D visualization of Jakarta, the capital of Indonesia.
+This project allowed me to explore the complexities of Jakarta's urban landscape.
+This map reveals how high-rise buildings are densely concentrated in the SCBD (Sudirman Central Business District) area, one of the city's most prominent financial hubs.
 While I noticed that some high-rise buildings may be missing from the dataset, Overture provides a valuable resource for capturing building heights, particularly in Global South cities where such data can be scarce.
 Let’s wait for the next data update to see how it evolves!
+Check out the interactive map here: [Jakarta Overture Buildings](https://juniomata.github.io/portfolio/jakarta_overture_buildings.html)

 <div style="text-align: center;"><img src="day29_overture/day29_jakarta_overture_buildings.gif" style="width:50%;"></div>